Skip to main content

 When you select an integration level, consider these factors.

-- Security and compliance - Higher levels place greater responsibility for processing of personal data handling on the partner.
+• Security and compliance - Higher levels place greater responsibility for personal data handling on the partner.
 Lower levels delegate part of this responsibility to Air Doctor.